opendocsg/opendoc-supreme-court-practice-directions-2021/PART-18-Matters Under The Legal Profession Act.md

 	<li>158.
 Electronic applications for practising certificate</li>
 </ul>

-## 134. Applications for admission as an advocate and solicitor of the Supreme Court
+## 156. Applications for admission as an advocate and solicitor of the Supreme Court
+## 157. “Part-call” applications pursuant to section 32(3) of the Legal Profession Act
+## 158. Electronic applications for practising certificate

 (1) The attention of applicants for admission as an advocate and solicitor of the Supreme Court is drawn to the filing and service deadlines as set out in Rules 25, 26 and 27 of the Legal Profession (Admission) Rules 2011.